Cloud-Integration-2021/docs/README.md

 # Lab1 - Java API Rest
 *Using Spring boot, Hibernate and JPA with PostgreSQL, Swagger*

-CRUD operations on movies.
+CRUD operations on movie.
 With CircuitBreaker, Retry and Timeout.

 There are two version of this API: